grometmug11/Webpages-Sites/README.md

 CAUTION: prototyping is the stuff of classroom lessons; moving to a professional feel requires searching and researching other people's work, constantly

 ## Project Progression

+Creating a GitHub Repository, <a href="">Click Here</a>

+Progression of Webpages to Websites
 - Static Webpage: Who am I (HTML & Inline CSS), <a href="https://github.com/QEHS-Websites/Who-Am-I">click here for Introductory CS Project</a>
 - Dynamic Webpage: Essay Project (HTML & Inline CSS), <a href="https://github.com/QEHS-Websites/Essay-Project">click here for Introductory CS Project</a>
 - Dynamic Webpage, Business-Promotion (HTML5), <a href="">click here for Introductory CS Project</a>